 General.
-The 2019 Bonds will be issued pursuant to Resolution No. 16-10, adopted by the Board of Directors of the District on February 23, 2016 (amended to the date hereof, the "Parity Master Resolution") and an Indenture of Trust, dated as of March 1, 2019 (the "Indenture") by and between the District and U.S. Bank National Association, as trustee thereunder (the "Trustee").
+The 2019 Bonds will be issued pursuant to Resolution No. 16-10, adopted by the Board of Directors of the District on February 23, 2016 (amended to the date hereof, the "Parity Master Resolution") and an Indenture of Trust, dated as of November 1, 2019 (the "Indenture") by and between the District and U.S. Bank National Association, as trustee thereunder (the "Trustee").

 Purpose.
-The 2019 Bonds are being issued to (i) pay the portion of the currently outstanding Commercial Paper Certificates, Series A (Tax-Exempt) and Commercial Paper Certificates, Series B (Taxable) (together, the "Commercial Paper Certificates") issued to finance projects for the Water Utility System and (ii) pay costs of issuance of the 2019 Bonds, all as more fully described herein.
-See "THE REFUNDING PLAN."
+The 2019 Bonds are being issued to (i) refund the District's outstanding Revenue Certificates of Participation (Water Utility System Improvement Projects) Taxable Series 2007B (the "2007B Certificates") and (ii) pay costs of issuance of the 2019 Bonds, all as more fully described herein.
+See the caption "THE REFUNDING PLAN."